 Search engines constantly update their algorithms.
 For that reason, a website that used to enjoy very good rankings could be affected by a new update.
 For example:

-- Google Panda: the Google Panda update enforced new requirements with regards to keyword density and introduced the possibility of penalty for over optimisation.
+- Google Panda: the Google Panda update enforced new requirements with regard to keyword density and introduced the possibility of penalty for over optimisation.
 Hummingbird directs search engines towards semantic search, which favours use of synonyms, reformulations, analogous expressions, etc. to avoid abuse of target keywords.
 This usually involves revising title generation patterns, descriptions, alternative image texts, heading texts, link texts, etc., to make sure we’re following the latest Google guidelines.

-- Google Penguin: The update called Penguin has notably increased the search engine’s control over the legitimacy of inbound links, penalising those websites, which it suspects have manipulated their popularity by artificially augmenting the number of links they receive and using their anchor texts for the sole purpose of improving ranks.
+- Google Penguin: The update called Penguin has notably increased the search engine’s control over the legitimacy of inbound links, penalising those websites, which it suspects have manipulated their popularity by artificially augmenting the number of links they receive and using their anchor texts for the sole purpose of improving rankings.

 Our audit analyses whether a website is strictly following Google’s latest guidelines and is in compliance with the latest requirements of its algorithm, namely: Mayday, Caffeine, Panda, Penguin, Hummingbird, Pigeon, Ads/Page Layout (detection of excessive advertising in the above-the-fold section), etc.

-Hereinafter, Human Level will continue to guide the client through a permanent SEO consultancy service and will offer immediate response to any question, usually for a period between 6 and 12 months after recovery.
+Hereinafter, Human Level will continue to guide the client through a permanent SEO consulting service and will offer immediate response to any question, usually for a period between 6 and 12 months after recovery.

 The Panda update imposed new requirements regarding keyword density, which prompted the possibility of getting penalised for over optimisation.
-Hummingbird directs the search engine towards a semantic search, which encourages us to use synonyms, reformulations, analogous expressions, etc., so as to avoid abusing target keywords in our positioning strategy.
+Hummingbird directs the search engine towards a semantic search, which encourages us to use synonyms, reformulations, analogous expressions, etc., so as to avoid abusing target keywords in our SEO strategy.

 This usually implies revision of title generation patterns, as well as meta-descriptions, alt texts for both images and links, heading tags, etc. to make sure we’re complying with the latest Google guidelines.